-A cumulative sum is created from each of the impact differences i, i_o and i_s , and the resulting vector for failures is shown in Fig. 3 and for attacks in Fig. 4.
-Corresponding values for C, L and k for each network are included in Table I. Fig. 3 and Fig. 4 present the cumulative sum of the number of appearances of each impact degree.
+A cumulative sum is created from each of the impact differences i, $i_o$ and $i_s$ , and the resulting vector for failures is shown in Fig. 2 and for attacks in Fig. 3.
+Corresponding values for C, L and k for each network are shown in Table I. Fig. 2 and Fig. 3 show the cumulative sum of the number of appearances of each impact degree.
 For all networks, there are many small impacts, which is illustrated by the rapid increase of the curves to about 0.4.
-Than, the curves are getting flatter, showing that impacts with higher values are less frequent than smaller impacts.
+From then on, the curves are getting flatter, illustrating that impacts with higher values are less frequent than smaller impacts.

-Figure 3.
+Figure 2.
 Test of robustness to failures with respect to the characteristic path length.
-The impact differences i, i_o and i_s are shown: the initial network G has been optimized by removing dedicated links and increasing $C(G_o)$.
-A third network has been included into the graph, in which number of links corresponds to that of the optimized network (G_s) .
+The impact differences i, $i_o$ and $i_s$ are shown: the initial network G has been optimized by removing dedicated links and increasing C ( $G_o$ ).
+A third network has been included into the graph, in which number of links corresponds to that of the optimized network ( $G_s$ ).

-Figure 4.
-The test of robustness to attacks with respect to the characteristic path length.
-The impact differences i, i_o and i_s are shown: the initial network G has been optimized by removing dedicated links and increasing C (G_o).
-A third network has been included into the graph, in which number of links corresponds to that of the optimized network (G_s).
+Figure 3.
+Similar to Fig. 2 is the test of robustness to attacks with respect to the characteristic path length.
+The impact differences i, $i_0$ and $i_s$ are shown: the initial network G has been optimized by removing dedicated links and increasing C ( $G_o$ ).
+A third network has been included into the graph, in which number of links corresponds to that of the optimized network ( $G_s$ ).